rolandbernard/rsnlp-project/presentation_rs/notes.md

         * Most users and items have only a few interactions.
         * Difficult to learn robust user preference patterns from short sequences.
     * Learning Effective User Representations
-        * Representing the evolving user interest effectively is crucial but hard.
+        * Deep models have many parameters, need lots of data.
-        * Traditional methods might struggle to capture complex patterns or long-term dependencies.
+        * Next-item prediction alone can overfit and struggle to generalize.
 * Introduction: Contrastive Learning
     * Self-Supervised Learning
         * Learning from the data itself without human-created labels.